-It depends on the role you want and your situation — and the honest answer is not the one a site earning a referral fee from a university will give you.
+It depends on the role you want and your situation — and the useful answer starts with role fit and total cost.
 Pay for a data or AI role is set by the occupation and location, not by the degree itself.
 Some research-focused roles commonly expect a graduate degree; many applied and adjacent roles do not.
 Decide with the all-in cost, the specific role's real requirement, and the cheaper cited paths — not a headline ROI number.

 Key takeaways